Wines

 United States:

-• California and Washington: These regions have seen success with Sangiovese, adapting to their microclimates that mimic the warm, dry conditions favourable to this varietal.
+• California and Washington: These regions, that stand out for their high-quality Syrah wine, have also seen success with Sangiovese, adapting to their microclimates that mimic the warm, dry conditions favourable to this varietal.
 Central Texas, with its similar climate to Tuscany, also supports the growth of quality Sangiovese grapes.
+To learn more about the unique characteristics of Syrah grapes, check out our comprehensive in-depth profile.

 Argentina: